sxsw/rfm/README.md

 * Compatibility with Ruby 2.1.2 (and 2.0.0, 1.9.3, 1.8.7).

-* Sax parsing rewrite.
+* XML parsing rewrite.
 The entire XML parsing engine of Rfm has been rewritten to use only the sax/stream parsing schemes of the supported backend XML parsers (libxml-ruby, nokogiri, ox, rexml).
 There were two main goals in this rewrite: 1, to separate the xml parsing code from the Rfm objects, and 2, to remove the hard dependency on ActiveSupport.
+See below for parsing configuration options.

 * Better logging capabilities.
 Added Rfm.logger, Rfm.logger=, Config.logger, Config#logger, and config(:logger=>(...)).